All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Type of Exercise Works Best on Semaglutide?

 Resistance training is your top priority.
 Clinical data indicate that people who lose weight without strength training can lose up to 25-30% of their total weight as lean muscle.
-That is a problem.
+That's a problem.
 Muscle keeps your metabolism running and helps you maintain your results long-term.
 Aim for 2-4 days per week of resistance work) bodyweight exercises, dumbbells, machines, or bands all count.

 Moderate cardio supports heart health, improves mood, and burns additional calories.
 Walking is the easiest option and pairs well with semaglutide treatment.
 A 2022 study in Obesity found that participants who combined GLP-1 medication with 150 minutes of weekly moderate activity lost significantly more body fat than those on medication alone.